devcontainers/templates/src/python/NOTES.md

 ## Installing or updating Python utilities

 This container installs all Python development utilities using [pipx](https://pipxproject.github.io/pipx/) to avoid impacting the global Python environment.
 You can use this same utility add additional utilities in an isolated environment.
-For example :
+For example:

 ```bash
 pipx install prospector